-- 11.1 The normal work week for full-time employees is forty (40) hours per week, inclusive of a daily half-hour paid lunch break.
-Employees will normally be scheduled for an eight-hour day Monday through Friday, with the understanding that all bargaining unit employees may be required to work longer hours and/or alternate hours and days including on holidays.
-Employees may work a flexible schedule, such as summer Fridays, as long as the employee is able to perform their job duties to the standards established by the Employer.
+11.1 The normal work week for salaried, overtime exempt employees is forty (40) hours per week, inclusive of a daily half-hour paid lunch break.
+Employees will normally be scheduled for an eight-hour day Monday through Friday, with the understanding that all salaried employees may be required to work longer hours and/or alternate hours and days including on holidays and weekends.
+Employees may work a flexible schedule, as long as the employee is able to perform their job duties to the standards established by the Employer.
 Employees shall be responsible to keep their calendar updated and their managers apprised of their schedule.
 The employee's responsibility to keep their calendar updated and manager apprised shall not apply in cases of emergencies, illnesses, or other similar situations.
 Managers shall respect existing schedules and shall not arbitrarily and unilaterally modify an employee's schedule without reasonable justification.
-If an employee works during a holiday, weekend, or approved paid time off, they shall be given compensating time off. - 11.2 As salaried employees the workload does change from time to time, but where an employee is working significantly more than 40 hours a week or significant time on the weekends the employee's supervisor should be made aware in writing so appropriate action can be taken, such as the reduction of workload and/or providing additional paid time off. - 11.3 In the case that an employee or employees go out on leave, remaining employees will have to assume the workload of the employees on leave.
+If an employee works during a holiday, weekend, or approved paid time off, they will be given reasonable compensating time off.

+- 11.2 As salaried employees the workload does change from time to time, but where an employee is working significantly more than 40 hours a week or significant time the employee's supervisor should be made aware in writing so appropriate action can be taken, such as the reduction of workload and/or providing additional paid time off. - 11.3 In the case that an employee or employees go out on leave, remaining employees will have to assume the workload of the employees on leave.
 When possible, the employer shall provide additional leave or a bonus for additional responsibilities imposed on the remaining employees. - 11.4 Non-exempt employees shall receive overtime pay in accordance with applicable federal and state laws.
-For the purpose of this provision the workweek shall be Monday through Sunday. - 11.5 Allocation of work to employees other than those which are regularly assigned to do such work shall be equitable. - 11.6 Employees work remotely and over video meetings.
-The standard expectation is that cameras will be on.
-However, we understand that in a remote setting, sometimes people get zoom fatigue, need to move around, etc. and will accept when people need to turn them off. - 11.7 Time spent in transit by employees traveling to and from out-of-town assignments, using reasonably expeditious means of transportation, including drive/ride time to and from airports/hotels, all time in airports and all flight time shall be considered working time.
+For the purpose of this provision the workweek shall be Monday through Sunday. - 11.5 Assignment of duties to employees other than those which are regularly assigned to do such work shall be equitable, and within the employee's job description or capabilities such that the duties can be performed without undue burden. - 11.6 Time spent in transit by employees traveling to and from out-of-town assignments, using reasonably expeditious means of transportation, including drive/ride time to and from airports/hotels, all time in airports and all flight time shall be considered working time. - 11.7.
+The employees understand the cyclical nature of the work, and expect that average working weekly hours will exceed 40 during January through April, and September through mid November.
+With a goal of providing work-life balance the employees similarly expect effort to compensate for this with a weekly hours between 35-40 hours during the cyclically slower months of May-August, and late November-December.